 - Must be ten years of age - NO EXCEPTIONS!

-Awards will be presented to the top three finishers in each male and female age category, except Masters.
+Awards for the Sprint Distance Triathlon will be presented to the top three finishers in each male and female age category, except Masters.
 The top-three overall male and female finishers will receive separate awards.

 - Juniors (Male & Female): 10-14, 15-19